Disembleergon/NL2_Control-Panel/README.md

 # No Limits 2 Control Panel

-Control your No Limits 2 roller coasters from other devices!
+Control your No Limits 2 or RideSims roller coasters from other devices!

 ![Control Panel Preview](https://github.com/Disembleergon/NL2_Control-Panel/blob/master/controlPanel_preview.png)